Welcome to the

 We’re excited to help you set up your testing program to get students and staff back to school safely.

-Once you’ve signed up, we’ll send district directors and school leads emails to begin onboarding.
+Once you’ve signed up, we’ll send your designated district directors and school leads emails to begin onboarding.
 Here’s an overview of how you’ll run your program:

 Identifying the testing team

 It takes a team to run an effective testing program, and we recommend selecting people from across your organization for the roles below.
-We’ve included an email template for your district director to reach out to site staff on our Resources page.
+We’ve included an email template for site staff outreach on our Resources page.

-The school lead is responsible for all testing at a collection site (e.g., school).
-They identify testing administrators to set up testing stations and oversee sample collection, distribute testing supplies, and prepare samples for shipment to the lab.
+Responsible for all testing at a collection site.
+They identify testing administrators, distribute testing supplies, and prepare samples for shipment to the lab.